solidjs/solid/documentation/api.md

 setValue(nextValue);
 ```

-Remember to access signals under a tracking scope if you wish them to be react to updates.
+Remember to access signals under a tracking scope if you wish them to react to updates.

 ## `createEffect`